 For organizations involved in energy generation and transmission, building operation and design, and industrial energy utilization, the college offers specialized professional certificate programs to increase the knowledge and skills of personnel who attend classes in their workplace or at an NYIT campus.

 For energy professionals with busy schedules and home bases outside the New York metropolitan region, NYIT conducts intensive professional seminars on technical subjects of importance to the energy field and offers the entire degree online.

 Combined B.S. in Mechanical Engineering and M.S. in Energy Management Option

-NYIT's School of Engineering and Computing Sciences offers an option for a five-year Bachelor of Science in Mechanical Engineering and Master of Science in Energy Management.
+NYIT's College of Engineering and Computing Sciences offers an option for a five-year Bachelor of Science in Mechanical Engineering and Master of Science in Energy Management.
 Students in the B.S./M.S. option who have taken six graduate credits in mechanical engineering are required to complete 24 additional graduate credits for the M.S. in Energy Management.
 This option provides students with a strong technical background and specialized preparation for a variety of career options.

 Health Care Facilities Management Online Graduate Certificate Program

 NYIT offers a fully online graduate certificate program for Health Care Facilities Managers.
 Students who complete ENGY 681 Environmental Safety in Health Facilities and ENGY 682 Health Facilities Management Project, plus 12 additional credits of graduate-level facilities management courses, can earn an Advanced Certificate in Facilities Management.
 Students who complete the 18-credit online certificate program can take 12 additional credits of online courses to earn an M.S. in Energy Management.